 Black Cat.
 Have some nefarious scheme for Eve?
 Want to study the nanomachines that she uses?
 Feeling compelled to dissect her just because you can?
 Pray to the god of every religion you've ever known that Train and Sven don't find out about it.
 Especially the former of the two.

-In Fruits Basket, we have Kazuma Sohma, foster father to Kyo Sohma.
+In Fruits Basket, we have Kazuma Sohma, uncle and foster father to Kyo Sohma.
 In one chapter of the manga, Kazuma proclaims his intent to protect Kyo single-handedly from the entire Sohma family if he must.

 There's also a sketch in one of the later volumes, where Kazuma meets with Kyo's Jerkass of a father, cheerfully telling him that now that the Zodiac curse has been broken and Kyo is free, it's time they had a little talk about Kyo's future.
 Kyo's father looks like he's pissing himself in fear.
 It's Played for Laughs, but given the psychological abuse the father heaped on Kyo (at one point he accuses Kyo of trying to kill him for standing too close to him), it's very much impressive.

 Not even a freaking typhoon could stop Kenzan Takakura from getting medical attention for his ill daughter Himari.
 And he still had enough pluck to shield one of his sons, Kanba, from a falling lamp.
 And had his other son Shouma been there, he would've protect the kid too.